lijin0222/lijin0222.github.io/_pages/about.md

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 New paper accepeted by Material Letters.
+- *2024.12*: &nbsp;🎉🎉 New paper accepeted by Materials Letters.

 # 📝 Publications